 A good landing page usually has one simple purpose.
 It could be to encourage the customer to purchase, sign up to a mailing list or take another step in the buying cycle, such as getting in touch for a quote or a sample.

 To generate more conversions from your website, you need to make sure that your landing pages appeal to your audience and encourage them to choose your company over your competitors.
 Follow these six simple steps to create optimised landing pages that breathe new life into your online marketing campaign.

 Information is power and the better you know your target audience, the easier your job will be.
 Don't take wild stabs in the dark – learn what makes your customers tick.

 Find out their pain points so you can solve them; find out what they like and want so you can give it to them; and find out what terminology they use so you can communicate with them effectively.

-Step 2: Set up analytics
+Set up website analytics

 What gets measured gets managed.
 Set up your analytics tools so you can clearly see what is happening with your traffic levels and subsequent conversions.
 When you have this information, you can make informed decisions based on what is working for you and what is not.